TickleThePanda/carpe-dm/src/adventures/the-vanquished-chapter-2-the-vanquished-fist.md

 ### The beggar outside the Dragon's Claw

-The beggar, as the characters pass the Dragon's Claw, will say "If you Elmond, a little help for an old friend."
+The beggar, as the characters pass the Dragon's Claw, will say "If you Elmon, a little help for an old friend."
 It will require a DC 18 Intelligence (Investigation) roll for him to recognise it's the librarian from the castle.
 In any case, in exchange for food and drink, he will promise the characters some information if they will speak in a